TV Liberal Belém: Obtaining the license

 On July 4, 1975, DENTEL authorized the implementation, initially having as its location the headquarters of the Liberal Group, at Rua Gaspar Viana, 254, in Reduto.
 However, the building, which already housed the graphics park and the newsroom of the newspapers O Liberal and Folha do Norte, as well as the Rádio Liberal studios, did not have the capacity to receive a TV station.
 Ossian, Linomar and Wilson then had to travel around the city looking for land to build the station's headquarters, which ended up being the current number 350 Avenida Nazaré, in the Nazaré neighborhood, next to Alameda São Luiz.
 After negotiations to purchase the land and authorization from DENTEL, construction began on a building with 4 independent blocks and occupying an area of 2,200 m^{2}.
-Maiorana traveled to the United States, where he participated in the National Association of Broadcasters fair, where he purchased and ordered state-of-the-art equipment for the broadcaster, such as cameras, editing islands, cutting tables, among others.
+Maiorana traveled to the United States, where he participated in the National Association of Broadcasters fair, where he purchased and ordered state-of-the-art equipment for the broadcaster, such as cameras, edit suites, cutting tables, among others.
 TV Liberal, as Maiorana called it, was at the time the most equipped and modern broadcaster in the country.

 Amidst the preparations, Rede Globo, which had TV Guajará as its affiliate in Belém since 1967, decided not to renew its affiliation contract with the broadcaster.
-At the time, Ossian Brito also played a fundamental role in arranging for Globo to leave TV Guajará, having a direct line with President Geisel through his brother-in-law, General Gustavo Moraes Rego Reis, the president's advisor, who pressured Globo to transfer your affiliation with TV Liberal.
+At the time, Ossian Brito also played a fundamental role in arranging for Globo to leave TV Guajará, having a direct line with President Geisel through his brother-in-law, General Gustavo Moraes Rego Reis, the president's advisor, who pressured Globo to transfer its affiliation with TV Liberal.
 Added to this, TV Guajará was also linked to one of his political opponents, senator Jarbas Passarinho, who was married to the cousin of the station's owner, Lopo de Castro.
 It was established that TV Liberal would assume affiliation on May 1, 1976, one day after the end of the contract and affiliation with TV Guajará.